esulu/esulu.github.io/README.md

 - [ ] Cleanup code
 - [x] Add link to website repo
 - [ ] Add website logo
+- [ ] Styling for the boxes in the projects page (more veritcal spacing for smaller screens, perhaps wider too)

 ### Optional
 - [ ] Maybe implement the planned fonts